zehitomo/eslint-config/styleguide/JAVASCRIPT.md

 <a name="coercion--comment-exceptions"></a>

-- [22.3](#coercion--comment-exceptions) If for whatever reason you are doing something wild and `Number.parseInt` is your bottleneck and need to use bitwise operators for [performance reasons](https://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you’re doing.
+- [22.3](#coercion--comment-exceptions) If for whatever reason you are doing something wild and `Number.parseInt` is your bottleneck and need to use bitwise operators for [performance reasons](https://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.

   ```javascript
   // good